-Veteran water polo coach among California boat fire victims
+2 Singaporeans among California boat fire victims

-From a veteran water polo coach to an advocate for the protection of sharks, the passengers aboard the ill-fated Conception dive boat were linked by their love for the water.
+From a veteran water polo coach to a Singaporean data scientist, the passengers aboard the ill-fated Conception dive boat were linked by their love for the water.

 Here are the victims who have been identified so far from the deadly fire that engulfed the vessel, killing 34 people off California’s wind-swept Channel Islands during their three-day excursion over Labor Day weekend.